Puppy Mills: How To Spot Them!

 • Are the puppies described with love and affection?

-• Does the advert confirm that the puppies have been wormed?
+• Does the advert confirm the puppies have had worming treatment?

 • Have they had their first vaccination?